Primes Logo PRIMES-USA: How to Apply

 Application

-Ask for two to three letters of recommendation from people who know you well, preferably from those familiar with advanced mathematics, such as math teachers, counselors at math camps, or college professors.
+Application includes several components: an online questionnaire, solutions to a math problem set, and 2-3 letters of recommendation from people who know you well, preferably from those familiar with advanced mathematics, such as math teachers, counselors in math camps, or college professors.

 Deadlines

-The deadline for applications and letters of recommendation is 11:59 pm EST on November 30, 2023.
+The deadline for receiving applications and letters of recommendation for the 2024 cycle was November 30, 2023.
+The admissions are now closed.

-The admission decision will be based on the consideration of all components of your application.
-Admission decisions will be made by early January 2024.
+Admission decisions are based on all components of your application.
+Admission decisions are made by February 1.

 There is no application fee.